Kelvin0110/Gym/docs/tutorials/integrate-training-frameworks/train-with-verl.md

 # Train with VeRL

-In [Collecting Rollouts](../get-started/rollout-collection.md), you generated scored interactions between your agent and environment.
+In {doc}`Collecting Rollouts </get-started/rollout-collection>`, you generated scored interactions between your agent and environment.
 Now you'll use VeRL (Volcano Engine Reinforcement Learning) to run distributed RL training with flexible backend support.

 :::{card}